-That is a shame and totally unneccessary because it doesn’t have to be complex and test data management pays for itself.
-It saves you a lot of time and money.
-In addition, it ensures good tests and therefore high quality software.
+That is a shame and totally unnecessary because it doesn’t have to be complex and high-quality test data pays for itself.
+Simple techniques help you to save a lot of time and money.
+In addition, it ensures good tests and therefore high-quality software.

 Before you can fix a problem, you need to understand its cause.
 Is your data incomplete, inconsistent, biased, or noisy?
 Is it generated by a flawed process or a poorly designed system?
 Is it outdated or irrelevant?
 By diagnosing the root cause of your data issues, you can avoid wasting time and resources on ineffective solutions.

 2. Clean up your data